Flin is a melee, physical damage Tank who combines excellent teamwide engage abilities with powerful utility abilities.

 Strategy & Tactics

-For more information on Zalgus, visit his Archive.
+For more information on Flin and Sgt.
+Buttersworth, visit their Archive.

-For a Skill order and Item Build suggestion, visit his Shaper Quick Guide.
+For a Skill order and Item Build suggestion, visit their Shaper Quick Guide.